-There are nine planets in Vedic astrology and these are divided into two groups, while Uranus and Neptune are essentially used in Western astrology calculations:
+There are nine planets in Vedic astrology, known as the 'Navgrah' and they are divided into two groups, while Uranus, Neptune and Pluto are essentially used in Western astrology calculations:

 In astrology, the Sun and Moon are included as planets, although astronomically, they are not.
 ‘Rahu’ and ‘Ketu’ are planets that are exclusive to Vedic astrology, whereas Pluto, Neptune and Uranus are a part of Western astrology not included in traditional Vedic astrology calculations.
 The planets of both groups, with exception of Mercury and the Sun and to a lesser extent Saturn and Jupiter, are neutral or opposed to one another.

 In Vedic astrology planets are assigned different qualities which determine their characteristics and hence their influences in a chart.
 However, the effects that a planet can have depends on it’s position in the chart in question, the houses that it rules over and influences and the influences of other planets in the chart.
 Some of the qualities associated with planets are: